vu-rdm-tech/yoda-vu-nl/gettingstarted-its/irods.md

-# Yoda for Corporate Offices
+# Yoda for University Corporate Offices
 ## iRODS protocol support
 As Yoda is based on iRODS technology, high speed and restartable data transfer is possible using the iRODS communication protocol.